All Episodes

 I think it's May 17th, August 23rd.

-Uh, we'll nail down the date and bring it to you as soon as possible.
+We'll nail down the date and bring it to you as soon as possible.

 You can rely on every word of it.

-And uh it's tons of great reading material.
+And it's tons of great reading material.

-And if you uh sign up today, you'll also get a special bonus because even though the holiday season is over, we are still in a giving mood.
+And if you sign up today, you'll also get a special bonus because even though the holiday season is over, we are still in a giving mood.

-So go to Rush Limbaugh.com and subscribe to the Limbaugh Letter.
+So go to rushlimbaugh.com and subscribe to the Limbaugh letter.

 They're the official reasons.

-Uh that's that's cute, but it diminishes her.
+That's cute, but it diminishes her.

-Uh and uh it's it's you you you're supposed to talk about the great work she did for mental health instead.
+And you're supposed to talk about the great work she did for mental health instead.

-In other words, everyone understood what he meant, that he he was a horny young teenager and he thought she was hot.
+In other words, everyone understood what he meant, that he was a horny young teenager and he thought she was hot.

 So he's talking about himself.